lewis-creates/z-griffiths/README.md

 Visuals play a crucial role, particularly showcasing artworks in high quality to captivate the audience.
 Emphasis is on showcasing a diverse range of art pieces through the gallery section.

+### Structure
+The website is easy to navigate, essential, hence user friendly.
+It consists of four separate pages:

+#### Homepage
+A landing page with two text containers and a few teaser images.
+#### Gallery
+A page with a list of images of the artists work.
+#### Contact
+A page with a contact form for people to get in touch with the artist.

 ## Wireframes